 Flötotto Furniture - Entrepreneurial Spirit since 1906

-Since its foundation in 1906 by Heinrich Flötotto, the Gütersloh-based company Flötotto has evolved into one of the most famous German furniture brands.
-Today, every third German is familiar with the traditional company, lead since 2008 the founder's great-grandson Frederik Flötotto.
+Since its foundation in 1906 by Heinrich Flötotto, the Gütersloh-based company Flötotto has become one of the most famous German furniture brands.
+Today, every third German is familiar with the traditional company, lead since 2008 by the founder's great-grandson Frederik Flötotto.

-From furniture workshop to serial production: The early change to industrial production allowed the company to quickly grow into a large furniture factory up until the 1940s.
+From furniture workshop to serial production: The early changes to the industrial production made it possible for the company to rapidly evolve into a large furniture factory up until the 1940s.

 Independently from each other, the sons of Franz, Elmar and Hubertus, and Fritz's son Reinhard developed different business segments, all relating to the production and sale of furniture for private and public areas.

 In the 1970s, Flötotto developed a futuristic design that still characterises the strong image of the brand.
 The Flötotto profile system is a robust, stable and very flexible design that is still a classic today.
-At the same time, Flötotto was the first company to distribute its furniture directly to private customers.
+During this time, Flötotto also became the first company to distribute its furniture directly to private customers.

-After its expansion in the 1980s and financial difficulties at the end of the 1990s - during which time, changes in the company's constellations and management were made - the company resumed its course at the end of 2007 when Elmar Flötotto Holding acquired the Flötotto brands and product rights.
+After its expansion in the 1980s and financial difficulties at the end of the 1990s, the company resumed its course at the end of 2007 when Elmar Flötotto Holding acquired the Flötotto brands and product rights.
 Since 2008, Flötotto System Furniture GmbH works under the family-led Elmar Flötotto Holding.
 As a fixed institution of the international design branch, the holding proves its competence in furniture and lamps as well as accessories for the kitchen, bathroom and office with its brands Flötotto, Authentics and Sitting Bull.

 Flötotto and the Future: A Company in Motion